 Growing up as a fourth-generation Californian in Los Gatos, Eric Pfeiffer has always thought the most beautiful things he owned were his skateboard, surfboard, and bicycle.
 When he was 12 and lacking the funds to buy a snowboard, he made his own.
 This early resourcefulness carved the way for his first foray into molded plywood — a technique that inspires and informs much of the Corral collection.

-Pfeiffer studied design at Cal Poly San Luis Obispo and the Rhode Island School of Design, going on to enterprise multiple businesses, while working as product designer, designer-manufacturer, design strategist and brand builder, and gaining a 360-degree experience of the industry.
+Pfeiffer studied design at Cal Poly San Luis Obispo and the Rhode Island School of Design.
+He has since gained a 360-degree experience of the industry having gone on to enterprise multiple businesses while working as product designer, designer-manufacturer, design strategist, and brand builder.

 Studio Gorm was founded in 2007 by John Arndt and Wonhee Arndt, who met while studying at the Design Academy Eindhoven.
 After graduating, they established their studio in Rotterdam before settling down in Eugene, Oregon to design products, furniture and exhibitions for a variety of international clients.